AnonymouX47/term-image/docs/source/library/tutorial.rst

 .. important::

-   1. The currently set :term:`font ratio` is also taken into consideration when calculating sizes.
+   1. The currently set :term:`cell ratio` is also taken into consideration when calculating sizes.
    2. There is a **default** 2-line :term:`vertical allowance`, to allow for shell prompts or the likes.

 .. hint::